Welcome to Academies for Social Entrepreneurship

 UCLA Social Enterprise Academy Launched

-The Academies for Social Entrepreneurship and UCLA’s Department of Economics in the Division of Social Sciences will host their fourth Social Enterprise Academy- mentoring not-for-profit organizations in developing earned income opportunities that expand their program impact, and create new sources of revenue.
-Each year ten start-up social enterprises are the beneficiaries of extensive training, mentoring and funding opportunities.
-Congratulations to this year’s successful applicants:
+The Academies for Social Entrepreneurship and UCLA’s Department of Economics in the Division of Social Sciences is hosting their fourth Social Enterprise Academy- -mentoring not-for-profit organizations in developing earned income opportunities that expand their program impact, and create new sources of revenue.
+We look forward to nurturing the growth of ten new “double bottom line” ventures.